City of Bozeman Resources

 - Is there an issue that you would like to see addressed in Bozeman City Code?
 Submit issues for consideration.

-- Want to know how decisions and policy get made in the City of Bozeman?
+- Want to know how decisions and policies get made in the City of Bozeman?
 Learn about your City Commissioners.

 - Join one of Bozeman’s 36 Citizen Advisory Boards!
 From sustainability, to mental health, to trails and open space, Bozeman residents serve on these volunteer boards to advise the Commission on advancing important topics through City projects, programs, and policy.